JakoboEU/manchester_cluster_images/README.md

 | short turf / intensively managed lawn       |   2.225000 | 1.813975 |      80 |    19 |        7.539326 |
 | shrub–small-tree mosaic / young scrub-woodland |   2.872340 | 2.006696 |      47 |    20 |        5.962963 |

-Insect community composition differed significantly among habitat clusters (PERMANOVA on Jaccard dissimilarities, R² ≈ 0.068, F₈,₁₇₃ ≈ 1.57, p = 0.007).
-Multivariate dispersion did not differ between clusters (PERMDISP, F₈,₁₇₃ ≈ 0.95, p = 0.48), indicating that clusters varied primarily in their centroid composition rather than in within-cluster heterogeneity.

-Across habitat clusters, insect beta diversity (multi-site Sørensen) was moderate to high (βₛₒᵣ ≈ 0.59).
-Most of this heterogeneity was attributable to species turnover (βₛᵢₘ ≈ 0.46, ~78% of βₛₒᵣ), with a smaller contribution of nestedness (βₛₙₑ ≈ 0.13, ~22% of βₛₒᵣ).
-This indicates that clusters differ primarily by hosting different insect species, rather than simply representing poorer or richer subsets of a common species pool.
- * Turnover share ≈ 0.46 / 0.589 ≈ 78%
- * Nestedness share ≈ 22%

-Plot-level insect species richness did not differ significantly among habitat clusters (ANOVA:F=1.24, p = -0.27, DF = 402)

 ### Cluster 20 x 20 m: Insects (with grouped taxa)
 Third analysis of insects, drops the any butterfly, any hoverfly, any bumblebee presence records.